menglong567/MLBaaSPlatfrom/README.md

 MultiChainJavaAPI
 <https://github.com/menglong567/MultiChainJavaAPI>

-Besides the above projects you also need to be familiar with multichain which is an opensource blockchain(It also provides commercial version starting from 2.x version) <https://www.multichain.com/> and corda
+Besides the above projects you also need to be familiar with multichain which is an opensource blockchain (It also provides commercial version starting from 2.x version) <https://www.multichain.com/> and corda

-Current the whole system is still in draft status and for front-end server you can build on your own based on the api from MultichainClient project and KubernetesClient
+Current the whole BaaS system is still in developing status and for front-end server you can build on your own based on the api from MultichainClient project and KubernetesClient using whatever frameworks you like

 ```

 ### Architecture